 An officially designated historic district, Montmartre is one of the most colorful neighborhoods in Paris so it’s no surprise that this area is a favorite among tourists.

-This hill outside the city was settled because, during the nineteenth century, the emperor Napoleon III had given much of the prime land inside the city to his wealthy friends, who were charged with the task of developing it.
-The original inhabitants were forced to move to Paris’s outskirts where they quickly established their own “town” sans the rules and regulations of the city.
+This hill outside the city was settled because, during the nineteenth century, Emperor Napoleon III had given much of the prime land inside the city to his wealthy friends, who were charged with the task of developing it.
+The original inhabitants were forced to move to Paris’s outskirts, where they quickly established their own “town” sans the rules and regulations of the city.

 As a designated historic area, little development is allowed in Montmartre so, thankfully, it has retained much of its character and village-like charm.
 Just walking around the district is a treat, but if you want to do some sightseeing or cultural visits, head to the Musée de Montmartre, where artist Maurice Utrillo once lived and painted, as well as the mansion behind it, which was once occupied by Renoir.

-To get to the top of Montmartre, guests can hop aboard the funicular railroad that ascends the hill from the south toward the Sacré-Coeur Basilica.
-You can also take the Montmartre Bus which stops near many notable sights on the hill.
+To get to the top of Montmartre, guests can hop aboard the funicular railroad that ascends the hill from the south toward the Sacré-Cœur Basilica.
+You can also take the Montmartre bus, which stops near many notable sights on the hill.

 Place du Tertre